OmarBubkr/PyTorch-Digital-Intelligence/README.md

 # Feild of study that developes digital brains simulating the biological brain, based on The Process of Layered Processing and Probabilistic Modeling
 #
 #
-# The Process of Layered Processing: Simulating the cordical processes
+# The Process of Layered Processing: Simulating the biological brain's cordical processes
 #
 # Probabilistic Modeling: Simulating the Prefrontal Cortex's neural network in logical reasoning and rational decison making
 #